 Coraline?
 You may have seen it advertised in an old corset ad, but what was it?
 Astrida investigates and explains.

-Part 2 now live!
-We can now add our first flossing design, modelling the technique shown on an original bespoke Victorian corset.
+Part 3 now live!
+We can now add a second flossing design, creating the building blocks for more elaborate designs based on original corsets.

 A unique collection of historic corset flossing designs from which members and non-members can draw inspiration.